-Type Casting In C# with explanation
+Type Casting in C# Explained with Easy Examples

-1. Implicit Casting:
+1. Implicit Casting

-v Example:
+Example:

 int num = 10;